thibaudcolas/draftail.org/website/versioned_docs/version-1.0.0/UserGuide.md

 ## The editor

 Draftail is a simple editor.
 The toolbar contains all of the formatting options and other controls.
 You can write underneath.
+The placeholder text follows your cursor.

 ![Editor screenshot with toolbar](/img/user-guide/editor.png)